cfengine/documentation/resources/additional-topics/file-content.markdown

 in the following way.

-* Each line in a template maps to a separate insert_lines promise unless it is grouped with ‘[%CFEngine BEGIN %]’ and ‘[%CFEngine END %]’ tags.
+* Each line in a template maps to a separate insert_lines promise unless it is grouped with '[%CFEngine BEGIN %]' and '[%CFEngine END %]' tags.

-* Each multi-line group, marked with ‘[%CFEngine BEGIN %]’ and ‘[%CFEngine END %]’ tags maps to a multi-line insert_lines promise, with insert_type => "preserve_block".
+* Each multi-line group, marked with '[%CFEngine BEGIN %]' and '[%CFEngine END %]' tags maps to a multi-line insert_lines promise, with insert_type => "preserve_block".

-* Each line that expresses a context-class: ‘[%CFEngine classexpression:: %]’ maps to a normal class expression in a bundle.
+* Each line that expresses a context-class: '[%CFEngine classexpression:: %]' maps to a normal class expression in a bundle.

 The order of lines in the template is preserved within each block, or if